How to Setup a Kubernetes Cluster with Minikube & Kubeadm

 Windows

-For window users you’ll need to have Chocolatey or Scoop installed on your system.
+Windows users will need to have Chocolatey or Scoop installed on their

 If you are using Chocolatey, run the following command: